hiddenSymmetries/simsopt/docs/source/example_single_stage.rst

 For a description of each class and function imported, please see the stage 1 script ``QH_fixed_resolution.py`` in the ``examples/2_Intermediate`` directory and the stage 2 script ``stage_two_optimization_minimal.py`` in the ``examples/1_Simple`` directory.
-After defining a ``print`` function that only prints once even when the code is ran in parallel
+For convenience, a ``print`` function is defined that only prints once even when the code is ran in parallel:

 .. code-block::